 Please note that if you already hold a doctorate/PhD or are working towards obtaining a similar degree elsewhere, you will not be admitted to a doctoral programme at the UvA.

 What can we offer you?

-The gross monthly salary, based on 38 hours per week, ranges between € 3,974 (scale 11) to € 6,181 (scale 12) dependent on relevant experience.
+The gross monthly salary, based on 38 hours per week and relevant experience, ranges from € 2,770 up to a maximum of € 3,539.
 This sum does not include the 8% holiday allowance and the 8,3% year-end allowance.
 A favourable tax agreement, the ‘30% ruling’, may apply to non-Dutch applicants.
 The Collective Labour Agreement of Dutch Universities is applicable.

 The University of Amsterdam is the Netherlands’ largest university, offering the widest range of academic programmes.
 At the UvA, 42,000 students, 6,000 staff members and 3,000 PhD candidates study and work in a diverse range of fields, connected by a culture of curiosity.

 The Faculty of Humanities provides education and conducts research with a strong international profile in a large number of disciplines in de field of language and culture.
 Located in the heart of Amsterdam, the faculty maintains close ties with many cultural institutes in the capital city.
 Research and teaching staff focus on interdisciplinary collaboration and are active in several teaching programmes.